Frank-Wolfe Algorithms for (L0, L1)-smooth functions: Preliminaries

 is the output of the linear minimization oracle (LMO) over $Q$.
 In the case of the shortest-step rule, the step size is chosen as

 This observation motivates us to extend the Frank–Wolfe method \eqref{fw_step_size} to $(L_0, L_1)$-smooth objectives by introducing the following step-size rule:

 It is well known (see, for example, \cite{braun2022conditional}, \cite{bomze2021frank}, \cite{levitin1966constrained}) that the Frank–Wolfe method achieves a linear convergence rate under additional assumptions.
 Our theoretical analysis shows that the proposed Frank–Wolfe variant, with the step size defined in~\eqref{shortest_step_def_l0l1}, exhibits a superior convergence rate.
 The acceleration arises from the fact that $L_1 < L$ and $L_0 < L$, where $L$ denotes the standard smoothness parameter.
-When the solution lies in the interior of a function satisfying the PL condition, our algorithm is significantly faster than the standard method due to the absence of the PL-condition parameter $\mu$ in the convergence rate when $L_0 > L_1 | \nabla f(x_k) |$.
+When the solution lies in the interior of a function satisfying the PL condition, our algorithm is significantly faster than the standard method due to the absence of the PL-condition parameter $\mu$ in the convergence rate when $L_0 > L_1 \| \nabla f(x_k) \|$.
 A summary of the corresponding convergence rate estimates is provided in Table~\ref{tab:fw_convergence_summary}.

 Moreover, as mentioned earlier, not all $(L_0, L_1)$-smooth functions are $L$-smooth, meaning that our algorithm applies to a broader class of functions.
 To illustrate this, we list several examples (see \cite{gorbunov2024methods}): \begin{itemize} \item $f(x) = \|x\|^n$, where $n$ is a positive integer, with $L_0 = 2n$ and $L_1 = 2n - 1$; \item $f(x) = \exp(a^\top x)$, where $L_0 = 0$ and $L_1 = \|a\|$; \item the logistic loss $f(x) = \log(1 + \exp(-a^\top x))$, where $a \in \mathbb{R}^d$, for which $L_0 = 0$ and $L_1 = \|a\|$, while the standard smoothness constant is $L = \|a\|^2$, which is typically much larger than $L_1$. \end{itemize}